xelixdev/django-pgviews-redux/README.md

 `MATERIALIZED_VIEWS_DISABLE_SYNC_ON_MIGRATE`

-When set to True, it skips running `sync_pgview` during migrations, which can be useful if you want to control the synchronization manually or avoid potential overhead during migrations. (default: False)
+When set to True, it skips running `sync_pgviews` during migrations, which can be useful if you want to control the synchronization manually or avoid potential overhead during migrations. (default: False)
 ```
 MATERIALIZED_VIEWS_DISABLE_SYNC_ON_MIGRATE = True
 ```

 ### Updating Views

-Sometimes your models change, and you need your Database Views to reflect the new data.
+Sometimes your models change, and you need your views to reflect the new data.
 Updating the View logic is as simple as modifying the underlying SQL and running:

 ```